oubellasaber/FileDecrypt/README.md

 ## Features

 - Fetch container page HTML and parse general metadata
-- Extract all link entries including file names, sizes, status and download link
+- Extract all link entries—including file names, sizes, status, and download URLs—using the fastest available method: CNL, then DLC, and finally manual link resolution as a fallback.

 ## Getting Started